How to Keep Dog Off Couch? 7 Easy Ways that Actually Work

 But we will help you fix this super annoying dog behavior with our simple, easy and effective strategies which have been tried and tested for pet behavior altering success.

-5. Use dogie treats as motivation and reward for polite behavior.
+5. Use doggie treats as motivation and reward for polite behaviour

 Train your dog to respond to treats as a way of motivating it towards good behavior.
 Teach him what is right and what is wrong and every time he does something correctly, give him his favorite treats to inspire him to repeat that behavior.